Tadataka Unno

 Tadataka Unno (海野 雅威, Unno Tadataka; born 15 August 1980) is a Japanese jazz pianist.

 Career

 Tadataka Unno was born in Tokyo.
 He started playing jazz at age 9 and attended the Tokyo University of the Arts.
 Unno began his career by joining the trio of Japanese jazz musician Yoshio Suzuki and played professionally in Japan for the next 10 years.
 In 2008, Unno moved to New York City and lived in Harlem.
 In 2010, Unno was recommended to play at the Jazz Rising Stars Program of Ravinia Festival by Nathan Davis and Curtis Fuller.
-He also worked for two years with jazz trumpeter Roy Hargrove and is currently a member of the Jimmy Cobb Trio, Clifton Anderson quartet, and John Pizzarelli Trio.
+He was the only Asian musician ever selected as a regular member in the history of the Roy Hargrove Quintet and the final pianist of the group, performing with the band for two years until Roy’s passing.
+He has also performed as a member of the Jimmy Cobb Trio, Winard Harper and Jeli Posse, Clifton Anderson Quartet, John Pizzarelli Trio, and is currently a member of Jeff Hamilton Trio.

 Unno has performed at the Kennedy Center, Blue Note Jazz Club, and Village Vanguard.
 He has released six jazz albums including Journeyer, which was recorded with American musicians Hassan J.J.
 Shakur and Jerome Jennings.